lloy0076/dsl-keygen-example/README.md

 This is a simple REACT application to generate a set of RSASSA-PKCS1-v1_5 key pairs.

-It uses the Crypto facilities available in all modern browser, see:
+It uses the Crypto facilities available in all modern browsers, see:

 * https://developer.mozilla.org/en-US/docs/Web/API/Crypto
 * https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto

+Please read and understand the security implications of this choice before using any of the generated keys in a production environment.

 To generate a key pair, see: